Huang Guanjun

-Huang Guanjun (黄关军; 1987 – 22 May 2021) was a Chinese marathon runner; he died in the Gansu ultramarathon disaster.
+Huang Guanjun (黄关军; 1987 – 22 May 2021) was a Chinese marathon runner who died in the Gansu ultramarathon disaster.

 Huang was the champion in the men's hearing-impaired marathon at China's 2019 National Paralympic Games.
 He died on 22 May 2021, at the age of 34, when high winds and freezing rain struck a long-distance race in Baiyin, Gansu, China.
-Twenty other runners died in the tragedy.
+Twenty-one other runners died in the tragedy.

-He had impaired hearing after an "injection error" when he was one year old, and also could not speak.
-Having difficulty finding employment, he had, according to his friends, "joined races over the years in the hopes of winning some prize money".
+He had impaired hearing after an 'injection error' when he was one year old, and he was also unable to speak.
+Having difficulty finding employment, he had, according to his friends, 'joined races over the years in the hopes of winning some prize money'.